bitburner-official/bitburner-src/src/Tutorial/ui/doc/basic/stockmarket.md

 The Stock Market refers to the World Stock Exchange (WSE), through which you can buy and sell stocks in order to make money.

-The WSE can be found in the 'City' tab, and is accessible in every city.
+The WSE can be found in the `City` tab, and is accessible in every city.

 ## Fundamentals